Robbie Daymond: Career

 In anime and video games, Daymond's roles have included: Tuxedo Mask in the Viz Media dub of Sailor Moon, Rintaro Tsumugi in The Fragrant Flower Blooms with Dignity, Megumi Fushiguro in Jujutsu Kaisen, Mumen Rider in One-Punch Man, Hubert von Vestra in Fire Emblem: Three Houses, Mike, Orbulon, and Cricket in WarioWare Gold, Sorey in Tales of Zestiria, Goro Akechi in Persona 5, Lloyd Bannings in The Legend of Heroes: Trails of Cold Steel II and IV, Joe Kido in Digimon Adventure tri. and Prompto Argentum in Final Fantasy XV, Fret in Halo Infinite, Smokey Brown in JoJo's Bizarre Adventure, Chrollo Lucilfer in Hunter x Hunter, Kayn in League of Legends as well as The Seven Deadly Sins, Chai in Hi-Fi Rush, Stardust Cookie in Cookie Run: Kingdom, Adam Bindewald in Godzilla: Planet of the Monsters, Godzilla: City on the Edge of Battle, and Godzilla: The Planet Eater.
-In 2023, he voices the main character, Chai, in the recently released rhythm action game Hi-Fi Rush created by Tango Gameworks.

 From June to August 2021, Daymond starred in Exandria Unlimited, an actual play spinoff limited series of the web series Critical Role.
 He played Dorian Storm, an air genasi bard.
 He continued to play Dorian in Critical Role's third campaign as a guest star for the first fourteen episodes.
 In March 2022, he reprised the role in the two part special Exandria Unlimited: Kymal.
 He then reprised the role again in Critical Roles third campaign for another block of episodes in 2024.
 Polygon opined that Dorian had a "beautiful storyline" with Daymond's "stand out" performance which "was so integral to the start of Campaign 3" – "he participated in the cast's goofy asides and reactions, but also left room for moments of gravitas and emotional exploration.
 Part of what makes his performance as Dorian such a joy to watch is the knowledge that he is new to the table, and fairly new to the hobby".
 In 2023, he starred in the actual play Candela Obscura: The Circle of the Vassal & the Veil as Professor Howard Margrove; this horror anthology series was produced by Critical Role Productions.
 Daymond is also one of the narrators for the audiobook edition of the novel Critical Role: Vox Machina – Kith & Kin (2021).
-In 2025, Daymond joined Critical Roles main cast for the upcoming fourth campaign scheduled to premiere in October 2025.
+In 2025, Daymond joined Critical Roles main cast for the upcoming fourth campaign, which premiered in October 2025, playing as Kattigan "Kat" Vale, a human ranger.

 Daymond and fellow voice actors Ray Chase and Max Mittelman formed video game company Sassy Chap Games to develop the 2025 dating sim Date Everything!